 Keep in mind that your evaluation as a potential employee continues even after your interview concludes.
 A recent survey conducted by TheLadders found more than 75 percent of interviewers say receiving a thank you note impacts their decision-making process.
 A carefully crafted thank you message creates an opportunity to reconnect with employers, build a relationship with interviewers, and keep your candidacy top of mind.
 Here are eight tips to help you gain the most out of this valuable message:

 By sending a thank you message after each interview, you differentiate yourself from other candidates and can help advance your candidacy to the next round.
 Use this communication as a tool to address any objections expressed by interviewers and demonstrate your qualifications for the job.

-Make it personal.
 Follow up with every person you interview with.
 Tailor each communication by focusing on the most significant points raised during each interview.
 Don’t be afraid to mention little details you learned about the interviewer, such as a shared passion or an upcoming trip – this demonstrates your attention to detail and makes the message more memorable.

-Be specific.
 Relate how your experience is directly tied to the hiring manager’s needs and how your skills will help him or her solve these challenges.
 Call out any achievements, experiences, or qualifications you think are relevant to the job’s requirements but didn’t get a chance to mention during the interview.

 If the hiring manager communicated a concern with hiring you, address it in the thank-you note.
 Spell out that you can demonstrate what it takes.

-Timing matters.
 In this mobile age where the expectation of immediacy is higher than ever, it’s imperative to send thank you notes within 24 hours of every interview.
 Make sure to collect business cards or write down the proper spelling of the interviewers’ names and email addresses during the interview process to ensure follow-up in a timely manner.

 It’s important to consider the individual and the company culture before sending your messages.
 A more traditional organization may prefer a hand-written letter, while a technology start-up may expect an email immediately.

-Show interest.
 In a highly competitive job market, every detail counts.
 Choosing not to send a thank you note jeopardizes your positive perception as being lazy, ungrateful or disinterested.

 Proofread your thank-you note.
 Then read it again.
 Then have your friend proofread it.
 Make sure everything is spelled properly (including the interviewer’s name and title), and correct all typos before hitting the “send” button or dropping the envelope into the mailbox.

 Think of your thank you message as a tool to influence the interviewer and advance your position.
 Once you’ve sent your initial message, follow up via email or over the phone one week later (assuming you didn’t get a response) to determine where they are in the hiring process and how you stack up against the other candidates.
 If you didn’t get the job, request feedback whenever possible so you know how to improve for the next interview.

-Amanda Augustine is the Job Search Expert for TheLadders.
+Amanda Augustine is the Career Management Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Have a question for Amanda?
-Submit your question here for a chance to have it answered in her weekly column, and be sure to follow @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.
+Follow her at @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.